Ekmand/ekmand/README.md

 ### Hi there 👋

-I am Ethan a passionate designer!
+I am Ethan, a designer, developer, and I'm a member of The Church of Jesus Christ of Latter-day Saints!!!

+Wanna take a look at a few of my projects?
+Check out https://seemslegit.email and https://conceptualize.app

 <!--
 **Ekmand/ekmand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.